Europe & USA Participants

 Stuart Newman

-Since completing a PhD in Antarctic Biology from the University of Tasmania in 2001, Stuart has built up considerable experience of science policy, pharmaceutical R&D, grant funding, IP management, business development and commercialisation in the university and not-for-profit sectors.
-He joined TIA as CEO in 2017, and under his leadership the organisation has focussed investment on the gap between research and development of high-value therapeutics, including pharmaceuticals, biologics, vaccines and cell & gene therapies.
-He also devised an innovative infrastructure access voucher scheme.
+Stuart Newman completed a PhD in Antarctic Biology from the University of Tasmania in 2001.
+He has experience in science policy, pharmaceutical R&D, grant funding, IP management, business development, and commercialisation.
+He joined TIA as CEO in 2017, focusing on bridging research and development of high-value therapeutics.
 Stuart is a graduate of the Australian Institute of Company Directors.

 Prof Wojtek Goscinski

-Prof Wojtek Goscinski is the Chief Executive Officer of the National Imaging Facility (NIF), Australia’s national network for advanced biomedical imaging.
-Funded through the National Collaborative Research Infrastructure Strategy, NIF brings together 14 universities, medical research institutes, and public science agencies.
-Wojtek is also an Adjunct Professor of Practice in the Faculty of Medicine, Nursing and Health Sciences at Monash University.
-Prior to leading NIF, he was the founding Coordinator and Platform Director of MASSIVE, a high-performance data processing and analytics facility at Monash University with national impact and international recognition.
+Prof Wojtek Goscinski is the CEO of the National Imaging Facility (NIF), Australia’s national network for advanced biomedical imaging, funded through NCRIS.
+NIF brings together 14 universities, medical research institutes, and public science agencies.
+Wojtek is also an Adjunct Professor at Monash University.
+Previously, he founded and directed MASSIVE, a high-performance data processing and analytics facility at Monash University with national and international impact.